 Low back pain might also become such a familiar friend that you'll feel like setting up a room for it to live.
-While some back pain is normal, and to be expected with your new load, you should still tell your doctor about your pain since some kinds of back pain can be a sign of preterm labor.
+While some back pain is normal and expected with your new load, you should still tell your doctor about your pain since some kinds of back pain can be a sign of preterm labor.
 If your doctor thinks it isn't preterm labor, but more of the ordinary pregnancy fun, then it is likely just your growing uterus and hormonal changes causing your back troubles.
-With the shift in your center of gravity and the weakness of your abdominal muscles, your posture has changed, and this can put stress on your back.
+With your shifting center of gravity and weaker abdominal muscles, your posture has changed, and this can put stress on your back.
 Once again, throw in those ligament-loosening hormones, and you have a perfect storm for feeling uncomfortable and unstable.
 These changes can lead to pain when standing, walking, rolling over in bed, bending, lifting, and even sitting.
-You might find some relief with stretching your back muscles by sitting with your ankles crossed and leaning over.
+You might find some relief by stretching your back muscles by sitting with your ankles crossed and leaning over.

 - American Pregnancy Association - Week 32